moremeyou/Obsidian-Tag-Buddy/README.md

 # Obsidian Tag Buddy 🔖
-Edit and remove tags and copy, move or edit tagged blocks all without leaving **reading-mode**.
+Add, edit and remove tags and copy, move or edit tagged blocks all without leaving **reading-mode**.

 ### Use 1: Remove tag  🫥